 The Mall of America is Minnesota's national claim to fame.
 As the number one tourist attraction in the state, it gets nearly 5 times more visitors the second most popular destination.
 While we locals are proud of our acclaimed arts community, our award-winning park systems and a host of cultural opportunities, anyone outside our metro area will point to the Mall of America.
 After all, it is the nation’s largest retail and entertainment complex and regularly hosts celebrities, performances, charity events as well as product launches, book signings and movie premieres.

 Families can find one-of-a-kind stores and more entertainment than they can fit into a weekend.
-In particular, families with small children can enjoy Toddler Tuesdays and other tot-specific Tuesday fun.
-Several restaurants within the mall offer Kids Eat Free deals on Tuesdays.

 Tips for Visiting the Mall of America with Small Children